-Councilpersons-elect Gina Tait and Brandon Allmond will be officially sworn into office for their respective three-year terms and annual appointments will be announced during the Reorganization Meeting.
+Councilpersons-elect Gina Tait and Brandon Allmond will be officially sworn into office for their respective three-year terms and annual appointments will be announced.

 Burlington County’s election officials have counted all the votes and the results are in: during the General Election held on Tuesday, November 7th, Gina Tait was re-elected and public office-newcomer Brandon Allmond was elected as well.
 Both will now serve three-year terms on Borough Council.
-Congratulations!
+Congratulations Gina and Brandon!

 Also, Councilman Tim Howard was elected to complete the unexpired term of former Councilwoman Shelby Tucker who resigned last December.
 Councilman Frank Cosky had been previously appointed to fill that term until the recent General Election was held.

-Councilman Howard was sworn in to the unexpired term (which ends on December 21, 2018) during the Council Meeting on Monday night.
-This left Councilman Howard’s current term vacant (that expires at the end of this year).
-Borough Council than selected Brandon Allmond to fill that term until he is sworn into office to begin his full three-year term in January!!
+Councilman Howard was sworn in to the unexpired term (which ends on December 31, 2018) during the Council Meeting on November 20th.
+This left Councilman Howard’s current term vacant (that expires on December 31, 2017).
+Borough Council than selected Brandon Allmond to fill that term for the month until he is sworn into office to begin his full three-year term in January!!
 Holy-Election-Confusion-Batman!
 Congratualtions to Councilman Howard, and well, Councilman Allmond again too!!!

-Councilpersons-elect Gina Tait and Brandon Allmond will be officially sworn into office for their respective three-year terms during the Borough’s Annual Reorganization Meeting to be held the first week of January 2018.
+Councilpersons-elect Gina Tait and Brandon Allmond will be officially sworn into office for their respective three-year terms during the Borough’s Annual Reorganization Meeting to be held January 6, 2018.